Timeline of the Yemeni civil war (2014–present): April

-The UN brokered a two month nationwide truce on 2 April 2022 between Yemen's warring parties, which included allowing fuel imports into Houthi-held areas and some flights operating from Sana'a airport to Jordan and Egypt.
+The UN brokered a two-month nationwide truce on 2 April 2022 between Yemen's warring parties, which included allowing fuel imports into Houthi-held areas and some flights operating from Sanaa airport to Jordan and Egypt.

 June

 The UN announced on 2 June 2022 that the nationwide truce had been further extended by two months.
 United States welcomed the truce extension in Yemen, praising Saudi Arabia, Jordan, Egypt, and Oman in helping to secure the truce.

 August

-In August 2022 the truce was renewed with commitment to ‘an expanded truce agreement as soon as possible.
+In August 2022 the truce was renewed with commitment to 'an expanded truce agreement as soon as possible'.
 Southern separatists also launched a major offensive capturing the capital of Shabwah and most of Abyan province.